In the section we describe the details of the simple text formatter.

 inner(Template)

-object returns a reference to the newly generated object – this is not really needed since such a references returned by default.
-We also add inner(Style)
+For class Style, we make explicit that generation of a Style object returns a reference to the newly generated object – this is not really needed since such a reference is returned by default.
+We also add inner(Style) and inner(format).

-class Style -> S: ref Style:
+class Style -> s: ref Style:

 format(content: var String, lineMax: var integer)